HackYourFuture-CPH/HYF-AWS-serverless-course/week1/homework.md

 - Keep your AWS Cloud9 IDE opened in a tab.
 - You can suspend the Cloud9 account when it is idle.
 - You can interact with the AWS environment from the console in the browser, using the AWS CLI or by creating infrastructure as code.

+## Assignment 4 (Optional)

+Try creating a bucket using the CloudFormation template, but with the AWS CLI.
+Use the CLI documentation to figure it out.

+Paste your answer in the [assignment file](homework/assignments.md).